 Capability

 Nasdanika Capability framework1 allows to discover/load capabilities which meet a requirement.
 Capabilities are provided by CapabilityFactory create() method.
 Capability factories may request other capabilities they need.
 As such, capabilities can be chained.
 Factories create CapabilityLoaders which provide Flux reactive streams of capabilities.
 It allows to have an infinite stream of capabilities which are consumed (and produced) as needed.
 Capability providers may furnish additional information about capabilities.
 This information can be used for filtering or sorting providers.
+Capability providers may also provide functionality such as:

 A more technical example is Java ServiceLoader with service type being a requirement and an instance of the service class being a capability.

 Nasdanika capability framework can operate on top of ServiceLoader and may be thought of as a generalization of service loading.
-In essence, the capability framework is a backward chaining engine as shown in one of the example below.
+In essence, the capability framework is a backward chaining engine as shown in one of the examples below.

 Client code - requesting a capability